South Australian Country Fire Service: Strike teams

 A "strike team" is a deployment of appliances out of their usual area of operation.
 A strike team is made up as an operational unit to simplify incident command and control.
 A strike team typically consists of 5 fire appliances and a leading command car.
 The most common configuration is 4 Fire fighting appliances and 1 Bulk water carrier.
 A Strike teams firefighting force will be standardised to an appliance type, such as Rural or Urban Strike team; where Rural Strike teams contain only 24 and 34 type tankers, and an Urban Strike team contains only light/medium/heavy pumper type appliances, with the exception of a Bulk water carrier type appliance.
 Typically Strike teams are sourced from a group, and are named after their group. (e.g., A strike team from Swanport Group would be called "Swanport strike team").
 Strike teams however can be composite made up from appliances from a number of groups.
 Strike teams are often deployed to regional areas for several days deployment.
 Often a strike team will be in charge of a particular sector of a fire.

-The are also "rolling strike teams", which follow the 1 leader, 5 appliance ratio, however, these types of strike team do not organise prior to the deployment.
+There are also "cascading strike teams", which follow the 1 leader, 5 appliance ratio, however, these types of strike team do not organise prior to the deployment.
 They are paged in a way that is similar to a normal call out, and then meet up on the fire ground.
 This is a much quicker way to get trucks to an incident, but, the crews that are deployed in this way are often only used for a single day, as they are less organised and have less preparation time.

 Along a similar line task forces are groups of appliances that are mobilised to combat a particular incident out of their usual area of operation.
 However, task forces are more flexible in their makeup and appliances are usually specifically selected for a particular incident.
 Where practical the 1 leader with 5 subordinates ratio is maintained for command ability.
 Unlike Strike teams, Task forces do not require appliance standardisation, hence a "Light Task force" may consist of type 14, Quick Response, and Bulk Water carrier appliances.
 Task forces attend a wide range of incidents including flooding.

 There are also regional strike teams.
 These strike teams are put together when there are high fire danger days coming up and the CFS does not want to stretch a group's resources.
 These regional strike teams usually have one or two trucks from a few groups in that region.
 They sometimes have two or more commanding cars, plus a State Emergency Service vehicle for logistics.